benjihan/zingzong/README.md

     -V --version       Print version and copyright and exit.
     -t --tick=HZ       Set player tick rate (default is 200hz).
     -r --rate=HZ       Set sampling rate (default is 48kHz).
-    -l --length=TIME   Set play duration (length).
+    -l --length=TIME   Set play time.
     -w --wav           Generated a .wav file (implicit if output is set).
     -f --force         Clobber output .wav file.
     -c --stdout        Output raw sample to stdout.

 ### Time:

-If time is not set the player will try to auto detect the music duration.
+If time is not set the player tries to auto detect the music duration.
 However a number of musics are going into unnecessary loops which makes it hard to properly detect.
-There is threshold set to a maximum of 1 hour.
+Detection threshold is set to 1 hour.

+If time is set to zero `0` or `inf` the player will run for ever.

-  * a single integer number is the number of ticks
+  * pure integer number to represent a number of ticks
-  * a comma `,` separates seconds and milliseconds
+  * comma `,` to separate seconds and milliseconds
-  * a colon `:` separate hours,minutes,seconds
+  * colon `:` to separate hours,minutes and seconds
-  * `h` suffix for hours; `m` suffix for minutes
+  * `h` to suffix hours; `m` to suffix minutes

 ### Output: